timhudson/Timeline.js/README.md

 timeline.add(animation);
 ```

 Then run that baby.
-Pass in a value between 0 and 1 and timeline will run all functions, letting each one know where their playback should be.
+Pass in a value between 0 and 1 and timeline will run all callbacks, letting each one know where their playback should be.

 ```js
 timeline.run(0.73);